How to Write and Send Invoice Emails — Professional Invoice Email Template

 How to Personalize Your Invoice Email

-It’s recommended to personalize your email so that the client doesn’t feel like they have received a generic invoice letter.
+It's recommended to personalize your email so that the client doesn't feel like they have received a generic invoice template.
+Personalizing your invoice emails can lead to more prompt payment.

-When you send your invoices via email, you should include a personalized greeting, so your client knows that you have put some time and effort into reaching out.
-If you feel that it’s appropriate, you might also want to include a personalized message in the body of the email.
+When you send invoices via email, you should include a personalized greeting, so your client knows that you have put some time and effort into reaching out.
+If you feel that it's appropriate, you might also want to include a personalized message in the body of the email to increase the chances of timely payment.

 How to Write a Cover Letter for an Invoice